databricks/koalas/databricks/koalas/CONTRIBUTING.md

 Since Spark and Pandas have the similar API's with slight differences, the choice is to honor the contract of the pandas API first.

+The `pandas.Series` object is much more versatile and universal than the `PySpark.Row` object.
+In particular, it can be used for most practical purposes as a replacement, so it is the preferred way of returning single results, when they are not scalars.

 ### Pandas functions that are not considered for inclusion in Koalas